Skip to main content

 4. Add an SSL certificate to the CDN resource.

-1. Register a domain
+1. Register the domain

 2. Create a CNAME record in DNS hosting